Kansas-Style Herbed Pasty

-Apparently, the Cornish immigrants brought the pasty into Michigan’s iron mills in early 1800’s.
-Cornish Pasties (meat pies) are said to have originated in Devon, with manuscripts mentioning them in 1509 and 1510.
+Apparently, the Cornish immigrants brought the pasty into Michigan’s iron mills in the early 1800’s.
+Cornish Pasties (meat pies) are said to have originated in Devon, Southwest England, with manuscripts mentioning them in 1509 and 1510.
+Scotland has what they call a bridie.
+Meat pies are popular in almost every country.
+See my recipe for German Bierocks Here.

 A few summers ago, we traveled to Michigan’s Upper Peninsula where we quickly learned that every town boasted they had the “best” pasty.
 Having never tasted one before, we had to give it a try.
 We learned you were not to eat them with gravy, but ketchup was the desired condiment.